imalink-project/imalink/docs/API_REFERENCE.md

 - `view_correction` (object): Visual adjustments

 **Automatic Defaults:**
-- If `import_session_id` is not provided, uses the user's protected "Quick Add" session
+- If `input_channel_id` is not provided, uses the user's protected "Quick Channel"
 - If `author_id` is not provided, uses the user's default self-author (created at registration)
 - This allows immediate photo uploads without manual setup